-We are in the process of expanding our manufacturing capacity by approximately 11 $GW{DC}$ including the construction of our third manufacturing facility in the United States, which commenced commercial production of modules in early 2023; our first manufacturing facility in India, which is expected to commence operations in the second half of 2023; our fourth manufacturing facility in the United States, which is expected to commence operations in late 2024; and the expansion of our manufacturing footprint at our existing facilities in Ohio.
-If we cannot successfully execute on our current capacity expansion plans, we may incur significant costs in excess of our current plans to invest approximately \$2.7 billion in the aggregate for these new facilities.
+We are in the process of expanding our manufacturing capacity by approximately 8 GW including the construction of our fourth manufacturing facility in the United States, which is expected to commence operations in the second half of 2024; our fifth manufacturing facility in the United States, which is expected to commence operations in late 2025; and the expansion of our manufacturing footprint at our existing facilities in Ohio, which is expected to be completed in the first half of 2024.
+If we cannot successfully execute on our current capacity expansion plans, we may incur significant costs in excess of our expected investment for these new facilities.
 If we are not able to effectively manage current or future expansion activities or realize their anticipated benefits, it may adversely impact our results of operations.